 The number of Truck Tag campaigns' participants has exceeded over 900% from the expectation, far beyond the number we could deliver.
 This campaign was mentioned among all truck lovers on social media, so spreading that made others follow our idea by creating the truck tag themselves.
 But that's alright, because we know your truck is not just a vehicle.
 It means more than that.

 This professional campaign titled 'Truck Tag' was published in Thailand in September, 2021.
 It was created for the brand: Mitsubishi, by ad agency: Publicis.
 This Integrated medium campaign is related to the Automotive industry and contains 1 media asset.
-It was submitted 10 months ago by Secretary: Kanokthip Chantana of The Leo Burnett Group Thailand.
+It was submitted over 1 year ago by Secretary: Kanokthip Chantana of The Leo Burnett Group Thailand.

 Advertising Agency: Publicis Thailand, Bangkok, Thailand